This post may contain affiliate links. Please read my disclosure policy.

-My biggest challenge when cooking in a foreign country is buying cuts of Beef.
+I created this beef cuts diagram to sorting out the cuts of beef jigsaw in French and Italian!
+My biggest challenge when cooking French or Italian meat dishes in a foreign country is buying the right cut of beef.
 While pork and lamb cuts are easier to recognize, it is not the same for beef cuts.
 Some pieces are universally known, while others are not.

-In England they tend to use more generic names for beef cuts (usually larger), while the French on the other hand prefer to use smaller cuts and consequently have a wider variety of names, for example the English Fillet in French becomes: Filet, Chateaubriands, Tournedos, Filets Mignon.
+In England, they tend to use more generic names for cuts of Beef (usually larger), while the French, on the other hand, prefer to use smaller cuts and consequently have a wider variety of names, for example, the English Fillet in French becomes: Filet, Chateaubriands, Tournedos, Filets Mignon.

-The same cuts are also sold for various types of dishes across the world, for example, cuts used for stews in one country are used for hamburgers in another.
+The same cuts of Beef are also sold for various types of dishes across the world, for example, cuts used for stews in one country are used for hamburgers in another.

-I decided, therefore, to spend some time sorting out the names of the cuts along with their cooking methods, and created a chart that I can bring to the Supermarket with me.
+I decided, therefore, to spend some time sorting out the names of the cuts along with their cooking methods, and created a beef cuts diagram that I can bring to the Supermarket with me.

 Here I start with cuts for Barbecuing; the charts can be downloaded at the end of this post.